 Respect the guides and staff on Kilimanjaro

 We have to respect the local people, pay them well and treat them as family.
+Our Head Guide was Voted The Best Kilimanjaro Guide.
 We have our own staff on the ground for 8 years now and don’t outsource our services.
 We have been building a team now for 8 years offering only quality service.
 This costs more, but most companies cut corners in the areas of staff costs and service.
 Safety is our teams number one concern.
 READ SOME REVIEWS.

 All you need to know about climbing Kilimanjaro